spacelift-io/user-documentation/docs/product/bulk-actions.md

 ![](../assets/screenshots/bulk-actions/bulk-actions_notifications.png)

-when you make a selection on the "Notifications" page you can choose the intended action from the following options:
+When you make a selection on the "Notifications" page you can choose the intended action from the following options:

 - Dismiss - Dismisses the notifications for easier filtering.